 Another reason some people rent a car is that they’re staying in an off-Strip casino.
 Having a rental car means you won’t have to rely on often unreliable shuttle service from your hotel.

-If you are going to go road-tripping around Vegas, it may be a good idea to invest in a high-quality GPS.
-One of these devices should help you arrive at your chosen destination without too much of a hassle.
+If you are going to go road-tripping around Vegas, it may be a good idea to invest in a high-quality GPS or find an excellent phone app that you love.

 An Unnecessary Expenditure? — The Cons Of Renting A Car In Vegas